Heus-Sueh/sway-dotfiles/README.md

 # sway-dotfiles
-My Sway dotfiles

-To use the wallpaper selector, you need to place your wallpapers in the directory `~/Pictures/Wallpapers`.
+To use the wallpaper selector, you need to place your wallpapers in the directory `~/Pictures/Wallpapers` (folders with images is ok too).
 Once you have your images in the correct folder, you can access the wallpaper selector by pressing `Super + T`.
 This will open the Rofi menu, allowing you to choose from your available wallpapers or select a random one to set as your background.

 <img src="screenshots/wallpaper-selector.png"/>